 This is a better exercise that you can do.
-I am in a four point position.
-I am going to slightly lift my knees and alternate moving my arms and legs.
+I am in a four-point position.
+I will lift my knees slightly and alternate moving my arms and legs.

 This is a far better exercise for the shoulders because now you are placing the load through the arms.
-The load through the arms activates the rotator cuff muscles, which is what we want to do.
+The armload activates the rotator cuff muscles, which is what we want to do.
 By activating those scapular muscles, the shoulders are being put in a good position for strengthening.
-Plus, that alternating arms and legs movement is a pattern that we want to promote and encourage because that is how the body naturally moves.
+Plus, that alternating arms and legs movement is a pattern we want to promote and encourage because that is how the body naturally moves.

 I am not going to be able to demonstrate this.
-It is difficult to describe it but it has become very popular with the rise in Crossfit.
-It is a way of building momentum in order to do more pull ups in a shorter period of time.
+It isn’t easy to describe it, but it has become very popular with the rise in CrossFit.
+It is a way of building momentum to do more pull-ups in a shorter period.
 This momentum puts a lot of stress on the shoulders.
 If you have a previous injury, it’s not exactly the best exercise to do.